roboto-ai/robologs-ros-actions/actions/get_images_from_video/README.md

 # get_images_from_video

 This Action extracts images from common video formats.
+MP4, AVI, MOV and MKV are supported.

 ## Getting started